PatrickFis/Azure-Study-Notes/Azure Developer/Azure Event Based Solutions.md

 - Event Hub client - Primary interface for devs to interact with the client library.
 There are various clients available for publishing or consuming events.
   - Event Hub producer - Client which serves as a source of data from an application
   - Event Hub consumer - Client which reads info from Event Hub and processes it (often something like Azure Stream Analytics, Apache Spark, or Apache Storm)
 - Partition - Ordered sequence of events in Event Hub.
 Partitions are used to organize data associated with the parallelism required by event consumers.
-The number of partitions is specified when an event hub is created and cannot be changed.
+The number of partitions is specified when an event hub is created and cannot be changed (except at the dedicated cluster and premium tier).
+  - https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-scalability#partitions has good information on partitions.
+  - Partitions can be thought of as a "commit log."
+  - Under the hood maintaining a log that preserves the order of events requires that events are kept together in the underlying storage and its replicas.
+This results in a throughput ceiling for the log.
+Partitions allow for multiple parallel logs to be used for the same event hub and multiply the available raw IO throughput capacity.
+  - Processing events may require a large amount of parallel processing capacity.
+Partitions are how your solution feeds those processes and yet ensures that each event has a clear processing owner.
+  - The recommendation is that you choose to create at least as many partitions as you expect that you'll need during the peak load of your application for that particular event hub.
+  - Changing the partition count for a dedicated or premium tier event hub will change the distribution of streams across partitions because the mapping of partition keys will change, so changing the count should be avoided at these tiers if your application cares about the relative order of events.
+  - Event streams need to be structured in a way that lets you take advantage of having multiple partitions.
+If you need absolute order preservation then you may not be able to use many partitions, and extra partitions make the processing side of things more complex.
+  - Partition count doesn't affect pricing.
+That's entirely affected by pricing units (throughput units for the standard tier, processing units for premium, and capacity units for dedicated).
+  - General recommendation: Create 1 partition per 1 MB/s of expected throughput
+  - Data is mapped to a particular partition using a partition key.
+    - The partition key can be sent by the sender which event hubs will pass through a hashing function to create the partition assignment.
+If you don't specify the key then a round-robin assignment is used.
 - Consumer group - A view of the entire Event Hub.
 This allows multiple consumers to each have a separate view of an event stream so that they can read it independently at their own pace.
 There can be at most 5 concurrent readers on a partition per consumer group, though it is recommended that there only be one active consumer for a given partition and consumer group pairing.
 Each active reader receives all the events from the partition, so if there are multiple readers then they'll receive duplicate events.
 - Event receivers - Something that reads event data from an event hub.
 Consumers connect via AMQP 1.0 sessions.
 - Throughput units or processing units - Pre-purchased units of capacity that control your throughput capacity.